Gilthayllor/AlcoholOrGasoline/README.md

 # AlcoholOrGasoline

-This project calculates if wether it is cheaper fill up with alcohol or gasoline.
+This project calculates wether it is cheaper fill up with alcohol or gasoline.